Parkside Colliery

-Parkside Colliery was a coal mine in Newton-le-Willows, in the historic county of Lancashire, but from 1974, until its closure in 1993, it was in the metropolitan county of Merseyside.
+Parkside Colliery was a coal mine in Newton-le-Willows, in the historic county of Lancashire, but from 1974, until its closure in 1993, it was in Metropolitan Borough of St Helens, in the metropolitan county of Merseyside.
 It was always described as being in Lancashire, and was the last deep coal mine operating in the Lancashire Coalfield upon closure.

 History

 The sinking of the shafts started in 1957, with at least one fatality before any coal had been wound to the surface.
 The site commenced operations in 1959, when the groundworks had been completed.
 Developing the site had cost the National Coal Board (NCB), over £13 million; however, the first coal brought to the surface did not occur until 1964, seven years after the initial groundworks on site.
 A pair of Koepe winding towers, both 200 ft high, were installed above the shafts, both were made of concrete and destroyed fairly quickly after closure.

 Production from the mine peaked in the 1970s, when over 1,600 miners were employed at Parkside.
 On average, over 760,000 tonne of coal was mined during this most productive time.
 The deepest shaft was 882 yd, and coal was mined using the longwall mining method.

 The mine suffered from methane in the coal faces, with it being piped above ground where it was used in the mine's boilers, or vented into the atmosphere.
 It was later piped direct to a chemical works in Warrington via a 12 km pipeline that carried between 12 and 15 million therms of gas per year.

 In its final years, the mine employed 750 to 800 people, and its output was railed in merry-go-round trains from the site to Fiddlers Ferry power station north of the River Mersey, in Cheshire.